GalisGalisteo/GalisGalisteo/README.md

 ### Hi 👋, I'm Galis!

-🌎 A passionate FullStack developer from Barcelona, Spain.
+🌎 A passionate Full-Stack developer from Barcelona, Spain.

 🔭 I’m currently looking for a job.